Culture and Climate

 Wellbeing and Resiliency 04

-Assessing how alcohol prices on military installations impact incidence of alcohol misuse and other destructive behaviors
+• Assessing how alcohol prices on military installations affect incidence of alcohol misuse and other destructive behaviors.

 Since 2018, IDA has supported the National Guard Bureau’s (NGB) Warrior Resilience and Fitness (WRF) Division by developing, refining, and implementing a process to identify and evaluate state-developed prevention activities.
-IDA has provided technical assistance to over 50 pilot programs as they develop and implement evaluation plans.
-Technical assistance consists of recommending metrics and developing data collection tools; analyzing outcome data; and synthesizing and presenting results for NGB leadership.
+IDA has provided technical assistance to more than 50 pilot programs.
+Technical assistance consists of recommending metrics and developing data collection tools, analyzing outcome data, and synthesizing and presenting results for NGB leadership.
 These efforts have already contributed to regional- and national-level adoption of several state-developed programs.

 See our full report.